Social Democratic Party (Japan, 1901)

 The party was founded by Kinoshita Naoe, Kiyoshi Kawakami, Kōnirō Nishikawa, Sen Katayama, Abe Isoo, and Kōtoku Shūsui.
 Kinoshita and Katayama were nominated as administrative secretaries.
-All the six founders except Kōtoku Shūsui were christians at the time, which influenced the party's doctrine.
 When composing the platform, the founders took the platform of Social Democratic Party of Germany (SPD) as the reference.
 It followed an internationalist spirit in its Basic Program, like its German counterpart.
 The first article of the platform of the social democratic party was "the aim of our party is to achieve socialism (in Japan)".
+Five of the six men who founded the party were Christian.